vkhazin/cloudmigration-courseware/content/chapter-05/DeploymentAutomationLab.md

 }
 ```
-1. Redeploy the instance with the jar: `terraform apply -auto-approve`
+1. Redeploy EC2 instance with the jar: `terraform apply -auto-approve`
-1. ssh into the newly deployed instance and confirm the jar is running: `curl localhost:8080/greeting`
+1. ssh into the newly deployed instance to confirm the jar is running: `curl localhost:8080/greeting`
 1. Expected output: `{"id":1,"content":"Hello, World!"}`
 1. You can configure your jar to run as-a-service as well: https://chase-seibert.github.io/blog/2011/11/18/running-a-jar-as-a-service-linuxupstart.html
 1. Leave no garbage behind and destroy the just deployed EC2 instance with the deployed jar: `terraform destroy -auto-approve`